Home » European Cuisine » Hjónabandssæla (Icelandic Rhubarb Cake)

 Step-by-Step Process

-Cream together brown sugar and margarine until fluffy (around 1 minute on high speed).
+Step 1: Cream together brown sugar and margarine until light and fluffy (around 1 minute on high speed).

-Transfer two-thirds of the mixture to a square 9-inch baking pan.
-Gently press it into an even layer to cover the entire pan.
+Step 3: Transfer two-thirds of the mixture to an 8×8″ or 9×9″ square pan.
+Gently press it into an even layer (but don’t press too firmly; we don’t want the cake to be dense).

 Make Ahead & Storage Tips